Washington Square Park: Location and features

 Located at the foot of Fifth Avenue, the park is bordered by Washington Square North (known as Waverly Place east and west of the park), Washington Square East (known as University Place north of the park), Washington Square South (known as West 4th Street east and west of the park), and Washington Square West (known as MacDougal Street north and south of the park).

 While the park contains many flower beds and trees, little of the park is used for plantings due to the paving.
 The two prominent features are the Washington Square Arch and the Tisch Fountain.
-It includes children's play areas, trees and gardens, paths to stroll on, a chess and scrabble playing area, park benches, picnic tables, commemorative statuary and two dog runs.
+It includes children's play areas, trees and gardens, paths to stroll on, a chess and Scrabble playing area, park benches, picnic tables, commemorative statuary and two dog runs.

 Those commemorated by statues and monuments include George Washington; Italian patriot and soldier Giuseppe Garibaldi, commander of the insurrectionist forces in Italy's struggle for unification; and Alexander Lyman Holley, a talented engineer who helped start the American steel industry after the invention of the Bessemer process for mass-producing steel.

 The New York City Police Department operates security cameras in the park.
-The area has a low crime rate in the "safest big city in the United States."
+The park has a curfew from midnight to 6 a.m.